SamKacer/IntelliJ_NVDA_Addon/README.md

 6. Retry reading the error/warning description.

 You can test whether the status bar text can now be read successfully by jumping to an error/warning with F2 and pressing NVDA + I.

+The same applies to the line number.
+You will need to insure that the line number is shown in the status bar before you are able to get the line number.
+Note that breakpoints will not be indicated without the line number being visible in the status bar.

 ## Tips for using IntelliJ
 ### Checking errors/warnings